RobertAhlin/emx-seeder/README.md

 ![CRISP-DM ilustration](readmefiles/crisp-dm.png)

-The CRoss Industry Standard Process for Data Mining (CRISP-DM) is a process model that serves as the base for a data science process.
+The Cross Industry Standard Process for Data Mining (CRISP-DM) is a process model that serves as the base for a data science process.
 It has six sequential phases:

 1. Business understanding – What does the business need?
 2. Data understanding – What data do we have / need?
 Is it clean?